-ReaVolution was developped by Jean-Loup Pecquais, between Orléans and Paris, from 2019 to 2020.
+ReaVolution was developed by Jean-Loup Pecquais, between Orléans and Paris, from 2019 to 2020.

 The author would like to acknowledge a few peoples: